Peace Tales

 Taking on both of these challenges, our team has created some experimental ‘useful fiction’ of our own, with the aim both of visualising peace in fresh ways and of using the power of storytelling to think through future challenges and approaches to peacebuilding.
 We have also experimented with autoethnography, as a way of translating personal experiences into engaging case studies and as an engaging method for communicating our research, via ‘everyday journalling’ and study-based learning journeys.
 ‘Speculative history’ is another creative approach we have explored.
 It deploys storytelling techniques to foreground questions and issues not covered by more traditional history-writing.
 For instance, despite the absence of ancient evidence for women’s experiences of post-conflict recovery, authors like Natalie Haynes have extrapolated from what we know of more recent conflicts to imagine what ancient women might have gone through.

 Three team members have focused their research on three different genres of storytelling: fairy tales, Disney animations/adaptations, and fantasy.
 In Once Upon A Time there was… Peace, Kim Wahnke analyses the structure and form of fairytales (which lend themselves to particular ways of narrating conflict and representing heroes/villains), their habits of visualising both peace and peacebuilding, and their profound impacts on young people.
 Conditioning our understanding of ‘right’ and ‘wrong’ from a very early age, fairytales play a significant role in socialising us into certain modes of behaviour and thought.
 Connecting up with our team’s work on peace education, Kim considers what interventions we might deploy to encourage more critical engagement with fairytale visualisations of peace and peacebuilding, and also how we might tell more ‘fairy tales for peace‘ in future.
+Building on her research, she has written a new fairy tale for peace: The Little Girl, the Flowers and the Witch; we would love to hear what you think of it!
+Kim has also written a letter to other storytellers, inviting them to experiment with writing their own fairy tale for peace and offering some tips (which you can read below).

 Tao Yazaki has put Disney’s The Little Mermaid under the microscope, unpicking the messages it shares about both inner peace and conflict resolution.
 As she concludes, ‘while this film goes some way towards exploring conditions and behaviours that can help build positive peace, even between polarised groups, it excludes some characters from that journey and leaves watchers with the impression that peace may only be enjoyed by “good” people(s), not by outcasts who have been deemed “evil”.
 This is a problematic message, a visualisation of peace that leaves room for ongoing othering, demonisation and conflict and that does not commit fully to reconciliation and rehabilitation for all.’
 Like Kim, Tao underlines the widespread impact of this visualisation of peacebuilding, given the popularity and repeat viewing which films like this attract.

 Albert Surinach I Campos is a published author and playwright himself, particularly interested in the fantasy genre.
 His Visualising Peace research focussed on the works (and later editions, film adaptations, etc) of J.R.R.
 Tolkien.
 In this podcast he and Tolkien expert Prof. Giuseppe Pezzini explore the nuance and complexity of Tolkien’s visions of peace in The Lord of the Rings.
 Albert also examined the role played by natural forces and the environment in Tolkien’s visualisation of peace and peacebuilding in ‘Waging War against Nature‘; and he has been analysing contemporary and later illustrations of Tolkien’s novels, to explore changing levels of emphasis on war and peace in connection with contemporary events.
+Albert expands on his research in the second part of this presentation.
+Finally, in this report Albert builds on his previous research into visualisations of peace and peacebuilding in Tolkien’s writings and illustrations, and he introduces two paintings of his own designed to capture some pockets of peace visible in Tolkien’s works.

 Please also explore our ‘Peace Literature’ pages, where team members explore the theory of ‘peace literature‘ and share a resource that helps us all explore ‘peace poetry‘.